-- Tie command line tool usage and session history to identity
+- Tie command line tool usage and session history to real user identity—not local identity like

 - Multi-factor authentication rules for command line access can be configured and managed from your identity provider